-The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favourite for many of us.
+The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favorite for many of us.
 So easy to cook and so good to eat!
 And what better way to cook than deviled with chicken, making it more flavorful as well as healthier?

 What you need for the no mayo deviled eggs

 You will need hard-boiled eggs, minced chicken, onions, tomatoes, ginger, garlic, chili powder or cayenne pepper, yogurt and cilantro with some chives and paprika for garnishing.
 It might seem like a lot of ingredients for a deviled egg recipe, but the cooking part is quite straight forward.
 The only hard part is to prevent yourself from finishing off the filling before putting it into the egg whites!

 Place the eggs in a saucepan, cover completely with cold water and set to boil on high heat.
 Once it comes to a boil, reduce heat to medium and let it simmer for 8 minutes.
 Remove the eggs and plunge them in ice water for 5 minutes.
 This way the eggs are perfectly cooked and are easy to peel.
 Peel and slice them into halves lengthwise.
 Remove the yolks carefully with a small spoon and mash.

 Chicken and egg yolk filling for the deviled eggs

 Heat cooking oil in a pan and saute the onions, tomatoes, ginger, garlic and chicken, then add the spices and yogurt.
 Once the chicken is cooked, which takes about 10 minutes, turn off the heat and add the cooked and mashed egg yolks.